Tuesday, May 28, 2024

 Kayaking on the Hudson

-The Downtown Boathouse; downtownboathouse.org; May-Oct; Free, Weekends (Pier 26, North Moore); Saturdays (Pier 101, Governors Island)
+The Downtown Boathouse; downtownboathouse.org; May-Oct; Free, Weekends (Pier 26, North Moore) & (Pier 101, Governors Island, but currently closed due to construction)

-On the weekends, The Downtown Boathouse offers free kayaking on the scenic Hudson River at two locations.
+On the weekends, The Downtown Boathouse offers free kayaking on the scenic Hudson River.
 The equipment—boats, paddles, life jacketsand instructions are free.
 Wear shorts or a swimsuit.

 (photo: Downtown Boathouse)